faithvoid/script.cortanaserverbrowser/README.md

 It should, but I haven't done the testing myself, as I don't personally use X4G (I think it's great for playing games w/ zero frills, but as an XBMC script/addon dev and an old media buff I use the original XBMC4Xbox!)

 - "Will this come to (insert non-XBMC dashboard name here)?"

 No, sorry!
 I wish!
 Every piece of this code relies heavily on XBMC's Python implementation (including XBMC-specific code like dialogOk windows).
 You can feel free to make a homebrew application based on it if you want, but I won't be supporting non-XBMC dashboards.
+After all, it mostly just uses the OGXbox RSS feed and some clever scripting to launch XBEs!

 - "What's the point of this script, can't you just check these stats on your PC/Phone?
 Why support such an old piece of hardware?"